 Phragmites can spread rapidly and may require several techniques employed in a multi-stage approach to achieve successful management.
 For larger populations (~ greater than 0.5 ha) this usually involves an initial management action such as herbicide application followed by removal of the dead plant material using cutting, rolling or a prescribed burn where feasible.
-Its important to engage with people who use the landscapes where you are working, particularly Indigenous communities.
+It is important to engage with people who use the landscapes where you are working, particularly Indigenous communities.
 Examples include hunters, anglers, trappers, wild food harvesters.
 Take time to ensure that culturally important species (e.g. medicinal plants) are protected.
-Some aquatic sites may require an underwater 'cutting to drown' method where herbicide application is not desired, followed by the removal and responsible management of dead stalks.
+Some aquatic sites may require physical removal methods such as underwater "cutting to drown" where herbicide application is not appropriate, followed by the removal and responsible management of dead stalks.
 Other methods such as spading exist for smaller sparse populations and may be suitable for volunteer or landowner workforces in shallow water or dry sites.
+Each technique has its own pros and cons, and each site has its own set of unique conditions to consider when identifying the best management approach.
 For more detailed information on recommended techniques please see the Ontario Invasive Plant Council's Best Management Practices.